C-Poirier-Lab/MacqD/README.md

 # MacqD-A-Deep-Learning-based-Model-for-Automatic-Detection-of-Socially-housed-Laboratory-Macaques
 MacqD is a modified Mask R-CNN model that incorporates a SWIN transformer backbone for enhanced attention-based feature extraction.
 It robustly detects macaques in their home-cage under challenging scenarios, including occlusions, glass reflections, and overexposure to light.
+Paper: [The MacqD Deep Learning-based Model for Automatic Detection of Socially Housed Laboratory Macaques](https://www.biorxiv.org/content/10.1101/2024.12.23.629644v3)

 ## Available Models
 The MacqD project provides three trained models, each developed using different datasets or training strategies.